 NB: PSG students should not currently consider Stockholm or Bordeaux as there are problems with enrolling for suitable Politics modules.

 For further information visit the Study Abroad and Student Exchange section.

 Study abroad outside of the EU must be arranged on a case-by-case basis or through a college-wide partnership.

 For further information visit the International Students section

 Important note for incoming Students to Geography

-When you arrive you should email Dr Mark Hennessy who will be able to advise on your Geography module choices and will need to sign your course form, ensuring you are enrolled on the correct modules.
+On your arrival you should email Dr Mark Hennessy who will be able to advise on your Geography module choices and will need to sign your course form, ensuring you are enrolled on the correct modules.

 All NS (TR071), TSM Pattern B and C and Political Science and Geography students who are taking Geography as a single subject in their final year are required to undertake a Geography dissertation.
-The dissertation is an independent study in which field work or the study of original source material is expected to play an important role.Data can be collected in a variety of ways - such as through field sampling or survey, laboratory analysis, questionnaire surveys, interviews, content analysis, census material or archival work or some combination of these - depending on the topic chosen.The research topic is developed as part of GG3028 Advanced Research Methods in Geography I.
+The dissertation is an independent study in which field work or the study of original source material is expected to play an important role.Data can be collected in a variety of ways - such as through field sampling or survey, laboratory analysis, questionnaire surveys, interviews, content analysis, census material or archival work or some combination of these - depending on the topic chosen.The research topic is developed as part of GGU39028 Advanced Research Methods in Geography I.